upsiflu/less-ui/IDEAS.md

 How are Leaves generated?
-(1) ZERO ITEMS: by Html, which generates empty item-lists (2) ONE ITEM: `with : Aspect -> Ui -> Ui -> Ui`: each descendant (or wrapped) `Leaf`
+(1) ZERO ITEMS: by Html, which generates empty item-lists (2) ONE ITEM: `with : Region -> Ui -> Ui -> Ui`: each descendant (or wrapped) `Leaf`
     - becomes a singleton `Get` item if no item was present, with an auto-generated `Constant` item
     - otherwise gets the sub-Ui appended into the single item's `Get`.
 (3) ONE ITEM: with `toggle`: creates just a single Item and no foliage.

 Now how do we build exclusive items?

-(a) implement a function `merge : Aspect -> Ui -> Ui` that compresses several leaves into one, and then defining a default view for more-than-one items
+(a) implement a function `merge : Region -> Ui -> Ui` that compresses several leaves into one, and then defining a default view for more-than-one items
 (b) implement a builder-function `either` that generates a `Leaf` with several items (c) implement a builder-function `orWith` that `cons`es to the list of items (d) simply define that multiple `Control` Items are always tabbed

 Both (b) and (c) have serious issues: `either` is inconvenient because it requires the builder to follow the `view` instead of the logical structure of the app type. (a) makes tabs explicit, which is against the idea of the library that Ui patterns should be implicit. (d) is nice if we can produce a great algorithm, for example respecting the viewport width.
-This means, we hook a global, declarative view-rule into the `Aspect` system such as
+This means, we hook a global, declarative view-rule into the `Region` system such as

 ```elm
 tabControlItems : ViewRule